mikesmithgh/kitty-scrollback.nvim/README.md

   <!-- panvimdoc-ignore-end -->

-  - If you are using the <a href="https://github.com/folke/lazy.nvim">lazy.nvim</a> or <a href="https://github.com/wbthomason/packer.nvim">packer.nvim</a> package manager, then add the custom `User` event `KittyScrollbackLaunch` as a trigger for lazy loading.
+  - If you are using the [lazy.nvim](https://github.com/folke/lazy.nvim) or [packer.nvim](https://github.com/wbthomason/packer.nvim) package manager, then add the custom `User` event `KittyScrollbackLaunch` as a trigger for lazy loading.
     See [Installation](#-installation) for additional details.